Course Outline

 Format:

-This is an individual assessment item, in a standard essay format, with standard referencing required.
-Further details will be given in class and on the course site, including the essay topic.
+This is an individual assessment item.
+Further details will be given in class and on the course site, including the case studies for correctional clients.
+Students will be required to submit this task on Cadmus.

 Criteria: